 By not offering ecommerce credit card processing, you might not only be limiting your potential customer base – you might also be limiting your sales volume.
 According to research, online shoppers spend more – up to 25 percent – than their brick-and-mortar counterparts.
 If your sales strategy is multi-pronged, even better.
 The same study, conducted by Oliver Wyman, also found that when a shopper visits a store and then buys online, their total at checkout is 64 percent larger.

-Whether or not you already have a website, is easier than you might think.
+Whether or not you already have a website, getting started with e-commerce is easier than you might think.
 Online credit card processing requires several key things, including a website and shopping cart software, to allow customers to browse and select what they want to buy.
 You will also need a Payment Gateway and online merchant account in order to collect and receive credit card payments.
 If you choose a credit card processor that integrates with common platforms, connecting these dots so that you can start making sales and growing your business is easier than you might expect.

 One thing that might be holding you back from growing your business with e-commerce is the perception that online transactions are at greater risk of fraud.
 More specifically, the card-not-present nature of online transactions, combined with the fact that e-commerce sellers typically don’t collect signatures, might have you concerned that you’d have no way to prevent a chargeback in the event of a disputed credit card charge.